What’s brewing in the SimaPro LCA databases?

 In summary, a lot of interesting new and updated databases are scheduled to be released in a SimaPro update soon, offering LCA experts and sustainability professionals more options to carry out studies.
 We will inform you periodically through our website on these libraries and methods, and on others we plan to release in SimaPro in the near future.

-- For questions, please contact our Support department at email@example.com
+- For questions, please contact our Support team at firstname.lastname@example.org

 Tommie worked for PRé as a Technical Consultant from 2012 until 2015.
 As a part of the Consultancy Team, he worked with databases and methods.
 Tommie collaborated in projects such as Prosuite and improving the ReCiPe method.